 nodes and the edges of a Directed Acyclic Graph (DAG).
 The graph

 intent set for each variable

 or foreign variable declared in each process.
 An ordering that is

 computationally consistent can then be obtained using topological

 sorting.
 This is done at Model object creation.
 The same ordering is

 used at every stage of a model run.

-In principle, the DAG structure would also allow running the processes in parallel at every stage of a model run.
-This is not yet implemented, though.
+The DAG structure also allows running the processes in parallel at every stage of a model run, see Section Single-model parallelism.